-- Allowance for Chairman of the Board for each director: 20,000 Baht per meeting. - Allowance for the Board of Directors for each director: 10,000 Baht per meeting. - Allowance for Sub-committee to the Board of Directors - Chairperson of each Sub-committee 10,000 Baht per meeting. - Each Sub-committee member 7,000 Baht per meeting.
+- Allowance for Chairman of the Board for each director: 20,000 Baht per meeting. - Allowance for the Board of Directors for each director: 10,000 Baht per meeting. - Allowance for Sub-committee to the Board of Directors. - Chairperson of each Sub-committee 10,000 Baht per meeting. - Each Sub-committee member 7,000 Baht per meeting.

-The Annual General Shareholder's Meeting 1/2012 approved the lump sum retirement payment for 2012 is no more than THB 5,000,000 by assigning the Recruitment and Remuneration Committees considered suitable payment allocation, and report to shareholders in the following year of the shareholders' meeting.
-The meeting of Recruitment and Remuneration Committees 2/2013 dated February 20, 2013 approved the allocation of lump sum retirement payment for 2012 by the amount of THB 3,656,711, which is less than the approved sum, from the AGM and less than director's remuneration fee for 2011.
+The Annual General Shareholder's Meeting 1/2013 approved the lump sum retirement payment for 2013 is no more than THB 5,000,000 by assigning the Recruitment and Remuneration Committees considered suitable payment allocation, and report to shareholders in the following year of the shareholders' meeting.
+The meeting of Recruitment and Remuneration Committees 2/2014 dated February 28, 2014 approved the allocation of lump sum retirement payment for 2013 by the amount of THB 2,194,030, which is less than the approved sum from the AGM and less than director's remuneration fee 40% of 2012.

-Remuneration for Board of Directors consisting of 13 persons as of year 2012 is in the following:
+Remuneration for Board of Directors consisting of 10 persons as of year 2013 is in the following: